PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

    Optionally, code can be downloaded to extend a clients functionality.

 A REST resource is defined as a combination of data, the corresponding metadata as well as links leading to another associated state.
 Resources should be self-descriptive.
-Resources can be represented through any kind of format. [@restful]
+Resources can be represented through any kind of format [@restful].

 ### Controllers
 Using ASP.NET Cores controller classes, to create high level routing of incoming HTTP-Requests, the web service is divided into three main components.